Molokai Airport: Facilities and aircraft

 Molokai Airport occupies 288 acres at an elevation of 454 ft above mean sea level on the central plateau of the island of Molokai.
 The airport has two asphalt paved runways that accommodate commuter/air taxi and general aviation activities, as well as some military flights: runway 5/23 is 4494 by 100 ft and runway 17/35 is 3118 by 100 ft.

 The passenger terminal complex and general aviation facilities are north of the runway intersection; the passenger terminal complex is near the principal runway and the general aviation facilities are near the crosswind runway.
 Vehicular access to these two areas is provided by separate access roadways, each connecting with Keonelele Avenue.

 For the 12-month period ending January 11, 2019, the airport had 45,219 aircraft operations, an average of 124 per day: 86% air taxi, 11% general aviation and 3% military.
 In April 2022, there were six aircraft based at this airport, all single-engine.

-The sole airline that services Molokai, Mokulele Airlines, operates the Cessna Grand Caravan 208EX aircraft into the airport.